Uncertainty-Driven Action Quality Assessment: Proposed Approach

 \subsection{Video-level Feature Extraction}

-Each input video $v_i$ usually contains $L$ frames in an AQA dataset $D = \{ v_i,y_i\} _{i = 1}^V$, in which $y_i$ is the score label and $V$ denotes the dataset size.
-We use I3D~\cite{Carreira2017Quo23} backbone to extract clip-level features following~\cite{Tang2020uncertainty5}, where a sliding window divides one video into $K$ overlapping clips.
-Each clip is fed to the I3D network to extract clip-level features $\boldsymbol{f}_{c}^k \in {\mathbb{R}^{M}}$, where $k=1,2,..., K$ and $M$ is dimension of the clip features.
+An input video $v_i$ typically consists of $L$ frames in an AQA dataset $D = \{ v_i,y_i\} _{i = 1}^V$, where $y_i$ is the score label and $V$ denotes the dataset size.
+We use the I3D~\cite{Carreira2017Quo23} backbone to extract clip-level features following~\cite{Tang2020uncertainty5}, where a sliding window divides one video into $K$ overlapping clips.
+Each clip is fed to the I3D network to extract clip-level features $\boldsymbol{f}_{c}^k \in {\mathbb{R}^{M}}$, where $k=1,2,..., K$, and $M$ is dimension of the clip features.

-Unlike the direct average clip features in~\cite{Tang2020uncertainty5}, we devise a weight attention (WA) module to learn the contribution of each clip-level feature to the video-level feature.
-WA module comprises four FC layers with ReLU (rectified linear units)~\cite{agarap2018deep} activation except the last FC layer. {We feed each clip-level feature into the WA module to obtain the weights $W \in {\mathbb{R}^{M \times K}}$ and then normalize them ($\bar{W} \in {\mathbb{R}^{M \times K}}$) along the clip dimension by softmax function, which ensures the sum of the clip-level weights to be 1.
-Then, the video-level feature $\boldsymbol{f}_v \in {\mathbb{R}^{M}}$ is the weighted sum of clip-level features:}
+In contrast to the direct average clip features in~\cite{Tang2020uncertainty5}, we devise a weight attention (WA) module to learn the contribution of each clip-level feature to the video-level feature.
+The WA module comprises four FC layers with Rectified Linear Unit (ReLU)~\cite{agarap2018deep}, except for the last FC layer.
+We feed each clip-level feature into the WA module to obtain the weights $W \in {\mathbb{R}^{M \times K}}$ and then normalize them ($\bar{W} \in {\mathbb{R}^{M \times K}}$) along the clip dimension by softmax function, which ensures the sum of the clip-level weights to be 1.
+Subsequently, the video-level feature $\boldsymbol{f}_v \in \mathbb{R}^{M}$ is computed as the weighted sum of clip-level features:

 where $\odot$ is the element-wise multiplication.